-El Pulpo Mecanico, which graced a Maker Faire Bay Area I attended -- I think it was in 2014.
+El Pulpo Mecanico, which graced a Maker Faire Bay Area you attend -- in 2014?

 No experience necessary?
-I'm going to find out.
+You're going to find out.

-DIY and Maker movements are telling us that reasonable people with the patience to watch the right YouTube tutorials can put it all this stuff together.
+DIY and Maker movements are telling you that reasonable people with the patience to watch the right YouTube tutorials can put it all this stuff together.
 (FYI: that's the reason for the lead illustration for this post.
-El Pulpo Mecanico graced the first Maker Faire Bay Area I attended.)
+El Pulpo Mecanico graced the first Maker Faire Bay Area you attend.)

-And these approaches have gotten easier because its easier to access the required tools: open source software is free, the electronic hardware it runs on is cheap from China; and did I mention YouTube?
+These approaches have gotten easier, because its easier to access the required tools: open source software is free, the electronic hardware it runs on is cheap from China; and then there's YouTube.

-My plan: to actually assemble something Mixed Reality-ish and try it out in real life, in a real place.
-I wanted to see if I could make a difference: help "make a space a place" -- a phrase I was hearing now that I was following a few placemakers on social media.
+Your plan: to actually assemble something Mixed Reality-ish and try it out in real life, in a real place.
+You want to see if you can make a difference: help "make a space a place" -- a phrase you are hearing now that you are following a few placemakers on social media.

-And it had to be real, on location: something with actual silicon chips, a footprint in the actual world, and code, a little bit of electricity, and internet connectivity.
+And it has to be real, on location: something with actual silicon chips, a footprint in the actual world, and code, a little bit of electricity, and internet connectivity.

-Hacker journalism: Watch my back, I'm going in!
+Hacker journalism: Hold My Beer.
+You're going in!

-We all know that the internet has started to suck politically, and socially, and privacy-ly, but when you want to learn how to do something, it's still awesome, and getting awesomer.
+You know that the internet has started to suck politically, and socially, and privacy-ly, but when you want to learn how to do something, the internet is still awesome, and getting awesomer.

-Maybe there really isn't any there there in mixed reality, but I didn't want to take someone else's word for it.
-And I didn't have to.
-Because it's now possible for a journalist to break out some technology and design a test or a prototype.
+Maybe there really isn't any there there in mixed reality, but you didn't want to take someone else's word for it.
+And you don't have to.
+Because it's now possible for just about anyone to break out some technology and design a test or a prototype.

-I started to assemble a mixed reality hardware and software toolkit for my placemaking journey.
+You start to assemble a mixed reality hardware and software toolkit for your placemaking journey.

 Your first purchase: an electronic brain, a quarterback.